view of Florence

 You also want to pay attention to times when you know airfare is actually going to go up.
 At that is at the 21-, 14-, and 7-day marks before departure.
 Most fares include an advance purchase requirement, which mandates that a particular fare bucket is only available if booked, say, 21 (or 14 or 7) days or more in advance of travel.

-Airlines know leisure travelers tend to book flights early and business travelers tend to book flights late.
+Airlines know leisure travelers tend to book flights early, and business travelers tend to book flights late.
 Airlines want to make sure they milk as much money as possible from business travelers who don’t care what the flight costs (it’s their company paying, after all), so they increase fares on the type of tickets business travelers buy, including last-minute bookings.

 If you’re hoping for legitimately cheap, not just cheaper, flights, planning further in advance is the way to go.
 But if you've got to book last minute, just make sure you're doing so before the 21 mark.